CityOfPhiladelphia/ais/docs/APIUSAGE.md

     * PWD parcel ID - i.e. 373800d

-There is an additoinal /owner endpoint for handling queries of owner names for retrieving addresses that have owner names matching the query.
+There is an additional /owner endpoint for retrieving addresses that have owner names matching the query.
 Queries are treated as substrings of owner names.
 You can search for multiple substrings by separating search terms by spaces.

 Examples:
 ```bash